mohamed-elfiky/Minikube-Spark-Airflow-Setup/README.md

-# Airflow Based Spark Jobs On K&S
+# Airflow Based Spark Jobs On K8S

 ## Introduction
 - The inention behind this repository is to provide a clear way to setup a development evnironment